locxter/jgswpzzlbt/README.md

 ## How to build it

 jgswpzzlbt's mechanics mainly consist of a big 110x120cm chipboard, a 1m long 20x80mm aluminium extrusion and some custom 3D printed parts.
-An assembly overview image can be found in `cad/assembly.png` as well as an assembly overview CAD model in `cad/assembly.FCStd`.
+An assembly overview image can be found in the file `cad/assembly.png` as well as an assembly overview CAD model in the file `cad/assembly.FCStd`.
 But please don't expect any parts to fit perfectly or be easy to assamble as only one prototype has been build so far.

 ![Assembly image](cad/assembly.png)